Your Mornings Were Made For Better Things Than Rheumatoid Arthritis

 Having found treatment with XELJANZ and now

-As Alison’s moderate to severe RA progressed, she tried methotrexate and other medications—then she found XELJANZ.
+As Alison’s moderate to severe RA progressed, she tried a TNF blocker and it did not work well

 Discover Support Resources

 Whether you want to learn more about XELJANZ or have already started on treatment, we can provide you with tools, resources, and support.Sign Up Now